undeMalum/portfolio/content/about/index.md

 {{< /neighbouring >}}
 ***

-# Logic is
+# Logical thinking is
-what in interests me as well.
+what interests me as well.
 I'm a **mathematically- and algorithmically-oriented person** and I find fulfillment in `mathematics` and `computer science`.
 Don't get me wrong, I don't fall under the stereotypical "nerd" category.
 I don't spend a vast majority of my time starring at the computer, struggling to develop deeper bonds with people.
 I value the proximity of others and I exhibit extreme extravert behaviors.
 It’s just that I’m appealed by **the beauty of mathematics and the power of computers**.
 Although I’ve said I'm more of a science guy, I also enjoy other fields like textual analysis or history (especially the one written by `Manchester United`). **I’m simply curious** and everything that’s considered "_knowledge_" is exciting for me and I want to explore it as thoroughly as I can!

 ***
 {{< neighbouring >}}